maccam912/smart_todo/README.md

 **What happens on first startup:**
 1. llama.cpp is already built into the image
 2. The Gemma 3 12B model (~7GB) downloads automatically to the volume
-3. llama-server starts on port 8080
+3. llama-server starts on port 8080 using 3 CPU threads
 4. Phoenix server starts on port 4000 once llama-server is ready

 **To use Gemini API instead in Docker:**